manigoswami/lightningbolt/README.md

     B. BOOTING UP THE FRAMEWORK

+        A. Set appropriate path for config is set appropriately in serverconfig.py under the directive 'server.model.config.path'

-        A. Ensure model is saved under the desired path (either in local FS or in S3).
+        B. Ensure model is saved under the desired path (either in local FS or in S3).

-        B. Type in following command to start lightningbolt nohup ./lightningbolt.sh /tmp/daemon_log> daemon.log 2>&1 &
+        C. Type in following command to start lightningbolt nohup ./lightningbolt.sh /tmp/daemon_log> daemon.log 2>&1 &

            Feel free to customize it, I use it for my custom tests.